A high-end Dyson v11 cordless vacuum cleaner that ticks all the boxes, even with the high price tag.

 It does a thorough job, and the motor provides extra power that really works on those tough and dirty areas.
 Goodbye embedded mud.

-First, we tested this by combing in real dog hair into a five-foot section of low-medium pile carpet and went over with the Torque head for 20 seconds on boost mode.
+First, we tested this by combing in real dog hair into a five-foot section of low-medium pile carpet and went over with the Absolute dyson v11 torque drive for 20 seconds on boost mode.

 The pick up was impressive with no visible pet hair left, we also ran a window blade through the carpet to ensure there wasn’t any hidden deep-rooted hair left behind

-We repeated this with the Animal Direct drive head where we received pretty much the same results.
+We repeated this with the Dyson V11 Animal Direct drive head where we received pretty much the same results.